 The next step is to document all the supporting details.
 If you become suspicious of your co-worker, you must be gathered all pieces of evidence and discuss the matter with the higher authorities.
 A small pep-talk with a co-worker may also help, especially if that nurse is close to you.

 Hospitals, on the other hand, must impose stricter rules regarding these impaired nurses.

 - Zero tolerance policy – Pre-employment drug screening and education campaign might veer a nurse from substance abuse.
 Hospitals must make sure caught nurses will lose their jobs and be reported to the proper authorities for sanctions and penalties.

 - Support group – Support groups for impaired nurses may help them overcome every burden they carry.
 There are various reasons for a nurse to divert to drugs.
 Many are underpaid, overworked and stressed on how heavy their loads are and for them and sometimes, all they need are small pep talks in order to be back on the right track again.

 - Monitor the drugs coming out of the hospital’s system – This may be done through watch cameras or proper listing of the drugs drawn from the pharmacies

 - Proper healthcare for those who get caught – Hospitals are advised to offer proper treatments to follow-up with their nurses once get caught.
 They shall be out of their posts but their health and safety should not be ignored also.

 Addiction is a painful reality

 Drugs do not choose the people who use them.
-Addiction knows no race, work or status in life.
+Addiction knows no race, work, or status in life.
 This is a sad reality for many as this is their only outlet to cope up with many hardships in life.
 Being a nurse is one challenge to face.
 However, this does not give us the right to abuse the medications which are supposed to treat our patients and save their lives.
-As nurses, we must be the one to protect them and not to be a threat to them.
+As nurses, we must be the ones to protect them and not to be a threat to them.